Storm Eunice: Belgium

 The roof of the Ghelamco Arena was damaged, resulting in the postponement of the First Division A match between Gent and Seraing scheduled for 18 February.
 In Tournai, parts of a crane were torn loose and fell on a hospital, damaging the roof and top floor.
 The town centre of Asse had to be evacuated due to the risk of a church tower collapsing.

 Public transport was temporarily suspended in large parts of Flanders, with NMBS and De Lijn both announcing trains, buses, and trams were scrapped.
 Thalys services between Brussels and Amsterdam were also cancelled.
 Two ships ran adrift off the Belgian coast.
 The cargo ship Diamond Sky drifted through two offshore wind farms, but arrived at its final destination in the Netherlands without sustaining any damage.
 The Maersk Nimbus oil tanker was forced to lie at anchor in the C-Power offshore wind farm until its rescue by tugboats the next day.

 Two people died as a result of the heavy winds.
 In Ypres, a 79-year-old British man drowned after falling from his boat at the marina.
 In Ghent, a man was hit by a broken solar panel and died in a hospital the next day.
 At least three others were seriously injured.
 In Menen, an 18-year-old jogger was taken to a hospital in critical condition after being hit by a loose branch.
 In Temse, a man sustained a major head injury after a metal plate was ripped off a construction site container.
-In Veurne, a truck driver was hospitalized after their truck was overturned.
+In Veurne, a truck driver was hospitalized after his or her truck was overturned.

 The highest wind gust measured in Belgium during the storm was 144 km/h in Knokke-Heist.